fortinet-fortisoar/solution-pack-phishing-email-response/README.md

 - Alert field are mapped with information from email, such as sender email Id, reporter email Id, any attachment, etc.
 - User can then execute OOB investigation playbook against alert 'Investigate Suspicious Email' which refer email information (sender, receiver, subject, body, header, sender domain, etc) is for analyzing the case and suggesting remediation action.

-**Investigate Suspicious Email**: User can launch "Investigate Suspicious Email" playbook from an alert.
+**Investigating Suspicious Email**: User can launch "Investigate Suspicious Email" playbook from an alert.
 This playbook will perform following automated tasks:
 - Sends an email acknowledging reporter of suspicious email about ongoing investigation
 - Performs Spoofing and SPF checks
 - Checks for particular keyword (user can configure same in playbook)